harry-sparta/eng_48_coop_monster_inc/README.md

 ## Specification (doing)
 **As a user I should be able to create a monster from Monster()**
 - Behaviors of monster (methods)
-    - A monster should be able to sleep --> respond back with something including 'ZZZZZ'
+    - A monster should be able to sleep --> respond back with something including 'zzzz'
-    - A monster should be able to eat --> respond back with something including 'NOM!!
-NOM!!'
+    - A monster should be able to eat --> respond back with something including 'nom nom'
     - A monster should be able to scare_attack --> should return something including 'RAAAH!!'
     - A monster should be able to have a skill added to his/her list of skills
 - Looks of a monster (attributes)